-- ▶ Read this operating manual completely before using the device for the first time.
+- ▶ Read this operating manual thoroughly before using the device for the first time.
 Also observe the instructions for use of the accessories. - ▶ This operating manual is part of the product.
-Thus, it must always be easily accessible. - ▶ Enclose this operating manual when transferring the device to third parties. - ▶ You will find the current version of the operating manual for all available languages on our website under www.eppendorf.com/manuals.
+It must always be kept easily accessible. - ▶ Enclose this operating manual when transferring the device to third parties. - ▶ You will find the current version of the operating manual for all available languages on our website at www.eppendorf.com/manuals.